The following information is for the Summer 2018 competition.

 - Review the "Student project proposal guidelines" and "Important application details" below

-- Complete/sign the Agreement & Ethics Form - Summer 2017 and submit hard copy to Research Office (McIntyre, Rm 637) by March 2
+- By March 2 deadline, complete/sign the Agreement & Ethics Form - Summer 2018 and submit hard copy to Research Office (McIntyre, Rm 637)

-- Submit On-line Application Form below including upload of student project proposal file (no hard copy to submit)
+- By March 2 deadline, submit On-line Application Form below with uploaded PDF of student project proposal file (no hard copy to submit)

 Choosing a supervisor

 - Contact a supervisor of interest in order to set up a meeting